Skip to main content

 Introduction

-A stream service is a software service that can be configured to handle requests continuously.
+A stream service is a code service that can be configured to handle requests continuously.
 Stream services within the ClearBlade Platform or Edge are most commonly used to listen to MQTT topics and handle MQTT message requests from devices/users.

-When to use stream services?
+When to use stream services

 • When users invoke a code service more than once a minute through a timer or trigger event